subsquid/worker-rs/README.md

 - Decentralized.
 In this setup, the assignment comes from a [scheduler](https://github.com/subsquid/archive-router/tree/b01d86aaf9fb5e14b16c3d24eb7419d413ce8b46/crates/network-scheduler) via a [P2P communication protocol](https://github.com/subsquid/subsquid-network/tree/main/transport).
 The chunks can be reassigned as the workers join and leave the network.

 The full network architecture can be found [here](https://github.com/subsquid/subsquid-network-contracts/wiki/Network-architecture#panthalassa-testnet).

+## Usage
+You can find instructions for how to run your own worker [here](https://github.com/subsquid/subsquid-network-contracts/wiki/Tethys-worker-installation).